Update: With 2017 in full swing we're getting ever closer to the launch of the OnePlus 4, and we've refreshed this guide with all the latest details.

 A 2K screen would improve the VR experience on the OnePlus 4, as well as giving a boost to movies and gaming.

 The rumored drop in size to 5.3 inches is more surprising.
-OnePlus only makes one phone a year in general (after it axed its OnePlus X series) and while there's no such thing as one size fits all the company is going to want to get close.
+OnePlus only makes one or two phones a year and while there's no such thing as one size fits all the company is going to want to get close.

 We may see a move from AMOLED back to LCD though, as OnePlus is struggling to source enough AMOLED panels to keep up with OnePlus 3 demand.
 Then again, the first OnePlus 4 rumors point to AMOLED still.